osama251/JournalSystem_Messages/README.md

 ---

-Kubernetes
+## Kubernetes

-  - This repo is deployed as part of the project’s Kubernetes setup.
+- This service is deployed as part of the project’s Kubernetes (k3s) setup
-  - See JournalSystem_Q8SFILES for the manifests used in deployment.
+- Deployment manifests are managed in the `JournalSystem_Q8SFILES` repository

-CI/CD
+## CI/CD

-	-	On push to main, GitHub Actions:
+- On push to `main`, GitHub Actions:
   - runs unit tests
   - builds the JAR
   - builds and pushes a Docker image (tagged with commit SHA)
   - deploys to a VM (k3s) via SSH and updates the Kubernetes deployment

 ---